Street prostitution: Legality

 Street prostitution is often illegal, even in jurisdictions that allow other forms of prostitution.

-It is estimated that only 10-20 percent of sex workers are working on the streets; however, it is also estimated that 90 percent of the arrests of prostitutes are of street workers.
+It is estimated that only 10–20 percent of sex workers are working on the streets; however, it is also estimated that 90 percent of the arrests of prostitutes are of street workers (according to a study from 1995).

 In some jurisdictions where prostitution itself is legal, such as in the United Kingdom, street prostitution has been made illegal.

 Some jurisdictions also outlaw kerb crawling, slowly driving around with the intent to procure the services of a prostitute.

 In Australia, in New South Wales it is legal to solicit on the streets, except in some areas (such as near schools).
 The other Australian states and territories prohibit street solicitation, although some of these jurisdictions allow licensed brothels.

 Street prostitution is legal in New Zealand.
 In Germany it is allowed too, but cities can restrict it to certain areas or hours (regulations vary widely from place to place).

 In the United States, street prostitution is illegal in all 50 states; 49 of the states outlaw all forms of prostitution.
 Nevada allows licensed brothels, but only in some rural areas, not in the major metropolitan areas (only eight counties have active brothels and prostitution outside these brothels is illegal throughout the state).

-In four towns in the Netherlands, a special zone (tippelzone) is designated for legal street prostitution.
+In two towns in the Netherlands, a special zone (tippelzone) is designated for legal street prostitution.
 The zone is often in a business park to avoid inconvenience for residents and can include a sex drive-in (afwerkplek).
 In most of the zones, the prostitutes need a licence.